-I am a researcher, writer, and consultant.
+I am a researcher, writer, and professor.
 I am best known for my research with children living in difficult circumstances, my work on care giving in southern Africa, and my writing on global health inequities.

 I was a Peace Corps Volunteer in Zambia from 1999 to 2002.
 I spent two years living in a village near the Malawi border, where I worked on water sanitation projects, learned how to speak Tumbuka, and enjoyed living in the rural countryside.
 In 2001, I was promoted to Peace Corps Volunteer Leader.
 I moved to Serenje, near the Democratic Republic of Congo, and supported volunteers living in villages in Central and Copperbelt Provinces.
 It was, as the Peace Corps slogans say, the toughest job I ever loved.